TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 I've had various nervous ticks throughout my life, and I still do the jumper one today!
 Though not as much as I used to.

-He told me that I was doing it because I was ashamed of my penis.
+He told me that I pull my jumper down because I'm ashamed of my penis.
+I should be proud of it instead.

-> What the fuck.
+> A strange thing to say to a minor.

 ## We'll take it from here